 Board of Commissioners

 Acting on behalf of the Commission is the Board of Commissioners (“Board”), elected every two years by the membership with representatives from member institutions, ministry practitioners, and the public.
-The Board makes accreditation decisions based upon Commission-approved Standards of Accreditation, according to Commission-approved Policies and Procedures.
-The Board also uses other resources that it has adopted to guide its work, such as the Board-approved Self-Study Handbook and Policy Manual.
+The Board makes accreditation decisions based upon Commission-approved Standards of Accreditation, according to Commission-approved and Board-approved Policies and Procedures.
+The Board also uses other resources that it has adopted to guide its work, such as the Board-approved Self-Study Handbook.
 The resources included on this website are intended to help schools pursue and maintain accreditation in order to assure and advance quality theological education.

 How to Become a Member of the Commission